Trash Monitoring Projects

 Trash Monitoring Methods Field Testing, Validation, and Standardization Project

 On April 26, 2017, the Ocean Protection Council approved funding for Research and Development of Scientific and Standardized Trash Monitoring Methods to Effectively Implement the Trash Amendments.
-This three-year project aims develop, validate, and field test scientific trash monitoring methods in water and stormwater channels.
+The Southern California Coastal Water Research Project is partnering with the San Francisco Estuary Institute to complete the project.
+This three-year project aims to develop, validate, and field test scientific trash monitoring methods in water and stormwater channels.
 The objectives of the project are to:

 - Convene a technical advisory committee to provide advice and input throughout the project on methods to test, improvements to existing methods, and other areas of interest.

-- Communicate with stakeholders about the project, the methods development and testing, and provide opportunity for Water Board permittees to learn how to effectively monitor they’re receiving waters.
+- Communicate with stakeholders about the project, the methods development and testing, and provide opportunity for Water Board permittees to learn how to effectively monitor their receiving waters.

-This effort will include a stakeholder meeting in the fall of 2017 to formalize the conceptual modeling work started at the April 2017 workshop.
+The first technical advisory committee meeting to inform field testing is anticipated for late January 2018.
 If you are interested in being added to the email list for updates about this project, please contact Shelly Moore at email@example.com.